 - In album time, Side B of A Love Extreme clocks in at 17 minutes and 14 seconds.
 Awfully specific indeed.

-- “Garlic Power” was an actual typo that I turned into a plot point.
+- “Garlic Power” was an autocorrect typo I turned into a plot point.

 - After Benji’s 12/10/11 show at Spaceland in LA (I refuse to call it the Satellite…), I grabbed the setlist off the stage.
 It was written on the back of an envelope from the City of LA—though the violation was leaving trashcans on the street and not parking.
 Never let the truth get in the way of a good story.